 HOW YOU CAN HELP

-Our incredible volunteers provide the ‘touches from home’ to the youth living at the Board of Child Care.
+Our incredible volunteers provide the ‘touches from home’ to the youth living on the Board of Child Care.
 Everything from sending birthday cards, baking cookies, and knitting scarves, to sponsoring Christmas presents.
-A full wish list of our current needs is available here.
+Click here to learn more.